Have you ever tested your personality?

 Plus… your personality science might surprise you.
 Along with our free personality test, you can read the descriptions of each personality trait below.

 Researchers have found that there is a science to personality.
-Every single person–regardless of gender, age or nationality — is made up of 5 basic traits.
+Everyone, regardless of gender, age, or nationality, has five basic traits.

 Fondly known as the Big 5 Personality Traits, or OCEAN, these are incredibly helpful for understanding yourself.
 When you understand your own personality, you can ask for your needs, connect more easily, and optimize your behavior.